 The German necktie is kind of a blend between the Japanese and the Peruvian neckties.
 Since we already know that both these moves work perfectly, a hybrid must double the effectiveness, right?
 Well, that’s actually not far from the truth.

-To finish, simply extend and pinch your elbows, throw your free leg over their head and post on the top of your head behind the opponent’s back.
+To finish, simply extend and pinch your elbows, throw your free leg over the opponent’s head and post on the top of your head behind the opponent’s back.
 You’re essentially using Peruvian necktie mechanics to finish hs from a Japanese necktie position.
 Really effective!

 The Texas necktie is kind of the ultimate BJJ necktie finish you can go for.
 It is a way to counter the best way someone can defend a D’arce or Japanese necktie – lying down flat.
 Whenever this happens you can look to use the grip you have to force your opponent to their knees and back down on their side.
 Or, you can go for a direct finish, right then and there.